ovh/docs/pages/web/clouddb/restore-import-on-database-server/guide.en-ie.md

 ### Importing MySQL or MariaDB databases outside the OVHcloud Control Panel

-In some cases, the RAM available in your database server may not be sufficient to perform the desired import.
+In some cases, the RAM available in your database server does not allow you to carry out the desired import outside the Control Panel.
 If this is the case, we recommend using the [tool available in the OVHcloud Control Panel](./#restoring-and-importing-a-database-from-the-control-panel).

 #### Importing MySQL or MariaDB databases with phpMyAdmin

 To import your database directly from phpMyAdmin, you will need to log in to the interface first.
-To do this, you can refer to the [section in this guide](../connecting-to-database-on-database-server/#logging-in-to-a-mysql-or-mariadb-database).
+To do this, you can refer to the [section in this guide](https://docs.ovh.com/ie/en/clouddb/connecting-to-database-on-database-server/#logging-in-to-a-mysql-or-mariadb-database).

 Once you have logged in to phpMyAdmin, select your database by clicking on its name.